loveencounterflow/coffeexelatex/README.md

 In short, here are a few great things about PerlTeX:

-* It's *not* a custom-patched TeX version, but just a Perl script and a LaTeX `.sty` file.
+* It's *not* a custom-patched TeX version, but just a Perl script and a LaTeX `.sty` file*.

+  > *) in other words: TeX can already execute external programs *by itself*.
+The important added value
+  > of PerlTeX is that it provides a reasonably safe and efficient framework to ensure communication between
+  > multiple processes and that it hides the (ugly) details from the casual user.

 * If you installed LiveTeX, chances are you already have the `perltex` executable on your path.